Private, In-Home Tutoring in Port Huron, Michigan

-SchoolTutoring Academy’s tutoring programs for Port Huron students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Port Huron, Michigan students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Local students attend school in the Port Huron Area School District.
 The district serves over 9,000 students each year in its ten elementary schools, three middle schools, and two high schools.
 Schools in this district base their curriculum on the national Common Core standards.
 Port Huron Area School District believes in using data to make decisions and is constantly updating their instruction based on this data.
 Starting in elementary school, students receive instruction in the four core subjects of Language Arts, Mathematics, Science, and Social Studies.

 We currently cover the following Port Huron-area school district: Port Huron Area School District.